• Facebook

 2. Narcissism can look different in women and mothers in particular.
 The underlying drives are still there; they show themselves in more covert ways.

-3. How your mother makes you feel is a major clue about her style of relating and, thus, her.
+3. How your mother makes you feel is a significant clue about her style of relating and, thus, her.
 Do you feel trust and respected or used and appropriated?

 4. Whether Mom’s defenses are persistent and pervasive tells you whether or not she is likely to change.

-Whether your Mom is a full-blown Narcissist or high in Narcissistic traits, knowing what drives your mother is the first step in knowing how to deal with her and empower yourself.
+Whether your Mom is a full-blown Narcissist or high in Narcissistic traits, knowing what drives your mother is the first step in learning how to deal with her and empower yourself.

 .